-Amaranth is a gluten-free grain — technically a seed — that’s versatile and tastes great.
+Amaranth is a gluten-free grain packed with nutrients, and it’s technically a seed!

-Amaranth is an incredibly small seed about the size of the tip of a pen or pencil and is yellow in color.
-It’s full of fiber, protein, lower in carbohydrates than most grains, and most importantly contains higher amounts of lysine, which is an essential amino acid which is typically lower in plant-based proteins.
+Amaranth is an incredibly small seed (about the size of the tip of a pen or pencil) and is yellow in color.
+It’s full of fiber and protein while lower in carbohydrates than most grains.
+Amaranth also contains higher amounts of lysine, which is an essential amino acid that is typically found in lower amounts in plant-based proteins.

 Nutrient Breakdown of Amaranth:

 - Potassium | 9% DV